zmalone/chef-web-docs/source/delivery/get-started/write-the-build-cookbook/1/_index.md

 ### Add the dependency

-The build cookbook exists in the <code class="file-path">.delivery</code> directory.
-Modify<br><code class="file-path">~/Development/deliver-customers-rhel/.delivery/build-cookbook/metadata.rb</code> like this.
+The build cookbook exists in the <% fp '.delivery' %> directory.
+Modify<br><% fp '~/Development/deliver-customers-rhel/.delivery/build-cookbook/metadata.rb' %> like this.
 The metadata file lists which cookbooks the build cookbook depends on.

 ```ruby
 # ~/Development/deliver-customers-rhel/.delivery/build-cookbook/metadata.rb